 The profitability of our stores tends to grow at a slower rate approximately five years from the time we open or acquire them.
 As a result of the increasing maturity of our store base, in order for us to show improvements in our profitability, it is important for us to increase revenue in our existing stores.
 We intend to accomplish such revenue growth by offering new products and services, such as our financial services products, in our existing rent-to-own stores, and by acquiring customer accounts on favorable terms.
 There can be no assurance that we will be successful in adding financial services products to our existing rent-to-own stores, or that such operations will be as profitable as we expect, or at all.
-We also cannot assure you that we will be able to acquire customer accounts on favorable terms, or at all, or that we will be able to maintain the revenue from any such acquired customer accounts at the rates we expect, or at all.
+We also cannot assure you that we will be able to acquire customer accounts at the rates we expect, or at all.

 Senior Credit Facilities.
 Our \$1,322.5 million senior credit facility consists of a \$197.5 million five-year term loan, with the loans thereunder being referred to by us as the "tranche A term loans," a \$725.0 million six-year term loan, with the loans thereunder being referred to by us as the "tranche B term loans," and a \$400.0 million five-year revolving credit facility.
-The tranche A term loans are payable in 19 consecutive quarterly installments equal to \$2.5 million from December 31, 2006 through June 30, 2009, \$5.0 million from September 30, 2010 through June 30, 2011.
-The tranche B term loans are repayable in 23 consecutive quarterly installments equal to approximately \$1.8 million from December 31, 2006 through June 30, 2011 and approximately \$172.6 million from September 30, 2011 through June 30, 2012.
+The tranche A term loans are payable in seven remaining consecutive quarterly installments equal to \$5.0 million from December 31, 2009 through June 30, 2010 and \$37.5 million from September 30, 2010 through June 30, 2011.
+The tranche B term loans are repayable in 11 remaining consecutive quarterly installments equal to \$1.8 million from December 31, 2009 through June 30, 2011 and approximately \$172.6 million from September 30, 2011 through June 30, 2012.

-The table below shows the scheduled maturity dates of our senior term loans outstanding at March 31, 2009.
+The table below shows the scheduled maturity dates of our senior term loans outstanding at September 30, 2009.

-Year Ending December 31, ( In tho usands)
+Year Ending December 31, (In thousands)

-2009 \$ 17,567
+2009 \$ 6,689

 2010 91,756

-2011 274,728
+2011 239,728

 2012 320,907

-\$ 704,958
+\$ 659,080

-The full amount of the revolving credit facility may be used for the issuance of letters of credit, of which \$131.0 million had been utilized as of April 29, 2009.
-As of April 29, 2009, \$269.0 million was available under our revolving facility.
+The full amount of the revolving credit facility may be used for the issuance of letters of credit, of which \$119.5 million had been utilized as of October 27, 2009.
+As of October 27, 2009, \$280.5 million was available under our revolving facility.
 The revolving credit facility expires in July 2011.

 Borrowings under our senior credit facilities bear interest at varying rates equal to the Eurodollar rate plus .75% to 1.75%, or the prime rate plus up to .75%, at our election.
 Interest periods range from seven days (for borrowings under the revolving credit facility only) to one, two, three or six months, at our election.
-The weighted average Eurodollar rate on our outstanding debt was 0.52% at March 31, 2009.
-The weighted average Eurodollar rate on our outstanding debt was 0.46% at April 29, 2009.
+The weighted average Eurodollar rate on our outstanding debt was 0.25% at September 30, 2009 and at October 27, 2009.
 The margins on the Eurodollar rate and on the prime rate, which are initially 1.75 and 0.75, respectively, may fluctuate dependent upon an increase or decrease in our consolidated leverage ratio as defined by a pricing grid included in the credit agreement.
 We have not entered into any interest rate protection agreements with respect to term loans under the senior credit facilities.
 A commitment fee equal to 0.15% to 0.50% of the unused portion of the revolving facility is payable quarterly, and fluctuates dependent upon an increase or decrease in our consolidated leverage ratio.
 The initial commitment fee is equal to 0.50% of the unused portion of the revolving facility.